 The agency has changed a lot over the last five years, what has that meant for you?

 It’s meant that I’ve had opportunities to do different things – to test myself.
 Variety is a massive problem at a lot of B2B agencies.
 People get bored quickly.
 That’s why it’s vital to find an agency where you’re constantly challenged.

 TMP’s integrated model means that you don’t get stuck in a rut – and that’s refreshing.
 When I first joined, I worked on a data project segmenting lists of financial advisers.
 Flash forward 18 months and I was working for Salesforce on a large, enterprise campaign targeting household names like Debenhams, Harrods, and Barclays.

 Do you think the changing nature of the work attracts a different kind of person?

-It definitely does: we’re looking for those people who want to get fulfilment over a longer period of time, over multiple campaigns.
+It definitely does: we’re looking for those people who want to get fulfillment over a longer period of time, over multiple campaigns.
 We want people who see how they can have a real impact at the company and make a difference for our clients – people who aren’t satisfied floating in and out of projects or agencies.

 Clive, the CEO, always refers to East Hendred as a campus, and that’s because it feels like somewhere that you would stay.
-And that’s what we’re replicating globally in our new spaces in Seattle, London and Munich.
+And that’s what we’re replicating globally in our new spaces in Seattle, London, and Munich.